Birmingham Repertory Theatre

 Diagram of the brief

-As a result, the design process involved an intense and in-depth period of research and iterative consultation.
-Such an approach means that the evolved scheme represents an exciting but pragmatic response to a deep understanding of the organisation’s operational needs, values and mission, placing the long-term sustainability of the Theatre and its iconic building at its core.
+The design process involved an intense and in-depth period of research and iterative consultation.
+This approach meant that the resulting scheme represented an exciting but pragmatic response to a deep understanding of the organisation’s operational needs, values and mission, placing the long-term sustainability of the Theatre and its iconic building at its core.

 ”The APEC team really support their clients through the process of design development and help them navigate the complicated road to concept realisation.
 Their process is consultative and their attitude empathetic.
 I commend them particularly for projects where architecture seeks to articulate the culture of the organisation.